marsortino/JASSIE/readme.md

     User can choose whether to consider synchrotron radiation, inverse compton, bremmstrahlung as well as the presence of a disk etc
 * Units of measure and grid units dimensions

 An example of _config.txt_ is provided.
-The [User's Manual][usermanual.pdf] provide an in detail explanation of the features and how to set it to provide maximum results.
+The [User's Manual](usermanual.pdf) provide an in detail explanation of the features and how to set it to provide maximum results.

 ### _plotting_